Simonside Hills

 I started by heading up towards the Lordenshaw Hillfort which sits opposite the main Simonside Ridge, but then headed on to the nearby hill to explore the crags first, which is what you can see above.

-Trig point at the top of the hill.
-Then over to the Lordenshaw Hillfort, unfotunately not much left of it now.
+The Garleigh Moor Trig Point sits at the top of this hill.
+Then over to the Lordenshaw Hillfort, unfortunately not much left of it now.

 There is also a big rock with cup and ring marks on from the Bronze Age, but the picture I took was blurry and I am too embarrased to post it.
 Will add to the page after my next visit!